 What is the difference between kVA and kW?

 The main difference between kilovolt-amperes and kilowatts, or volt-amperes and watts, is the presence of a known value called the power factor.
-Power factor is the ratio between the real power (measured in watts) and the apparent power.
+The power factor is the ratio between the real power (measured in watts) and the apparent power.
 In other words, the power factor determines the amount of apparent power converted to real power.
 We can express this relationship in equation form, as shown below:

 The value of the power factor (abbreviated to PF) depends on what kind of load the electrical unit is drawing from the electrical system.
 Electrical systems like transformers, generators, pumps, and motors provide power for various people's requirements, and we sometimes do not know the value of the power factor to be able to rate these electrical systems in watts.
 That is the reason why we use volt-amperes or kilovolt-amperes.